isc-projects/stork/doc/user/dhcp.rst

 - The list of controlled daemons (for CA only -  ``control-sockets``)
 - The HTTP socket authorization credentials (``authentication``)

-Stork uses the first listening control socket.
+The Stork agent uses the first control socket which it is able to connect to.
 It supports both UNIX domain and network sockets.

+.. note:: The control socket displayed in the Stork UI may not be the same control socket that the agent is using to communicate with Kea.The UI presents only the first specified control socket from the Kea configuration.
+   If the first socket is not reachable, the agent will try the next one, and so on, until a successful connection is made.
+The active control socket will be reflected in the UI in a future release.

 Subnets and Networks
 ====================